All marketing springs from your knowledge of your customers.

 Now, they apply the buying criteria to make a final decision on what to buy.

 This can be the shortest and easiest step, or it could drag on seemingly forever.
-In large, complex decisions affecting a whole enterprise, stakeholders might revisit the inputs to the Decision phase many times – and even retreat into the other two steps temporarily.
+In large, complex decisions affecting a whole enterprise, stakeholders might revisit the inputs to the decision stage many times – and even retreat into the other two steps temporarily.

 Content at this stage should show buyers not just why your solution works, but why it will work for them.
-That means social proof like testimonials as well as thought leadership content: Case studies, on-site demonstrations, and discovery sessions.
+That means social proof like testimonials and case studies, thought leadership content, on-site demonstrations, and discovery sessions.

 - What helps one offering stand out from another?